0xPolygonHermez/zkevm-node/README.md

 ## Run a CDK Validium

-> This repo is a fork of the [zkevm-node](https://github.com/0xPolygonHermez/zkevm-node)
+> This repo is a fork of the [zkevm-node](https://github.com/0xPolygonHermez/zkevm-node), more information and code diff explained [here](./docs/diff/diff.md)

 ### Development